 - Learn more information about Truett's Master of Arts concentrations.

 - Master of Divinity students are required to take between 12 - 15 hours of Biblical Languages, including:

 - Hebrew 1 and 2

 - If you are in your second year of seminary and have not registered for Biblical languages, you need to start taking at least one course of Biblical languages each semester in order to meet your language requirements for graduation.
+Biblical Languages are taught each summer on a rotating basis.
 Don’t wait until your last year of Seminary to start taking your Biblical Languages!

 Requesting a Permit:

 Certain classes at Truett Seminary require permits to allow students to register.
-If you attempt to register for a class and are unable to do so, see if a permit is required.
+If you attempt to register for a class and are unable to do so, a permit may be required.
 Permits are granted for :